-- See Lecture/Exam Schedule. - Presentation of material includes class lectures, discussion, handouts, videos, and power point. - Grades will be recorded on Blackboard for the student to view.
-The student will also be provided a grade sheet for all grades to be posted on by the student after reviewing their exams.
-It is up to the student to keep up with their grade sheet and grades. - If time allows the Student will have the opportunity to review each exam on the day of the test, if not another day will be scheduled.
-After viewing the exam if the student has further questions the student will need to email the instructor for an appointment to review the exam for further explanation.
+- See Lecture/Exam Schedule. - Presentation of material includes class lectures, discussion, handouts, videos, and power point. - Exams are administered in a campus computer lab using ExamSoft and the lab must be reserved by the instructor in advance.
+Students are expected to arrive on time to exams and complete the exams within the time frame allowed as other classes may be booked behind our scheduled time and you will not be permitted to take your exam past the scheduled time unless arrangements are made in advance for extenuating circumstances.
+Due to the ever changing COVID conditions it is possible that you may take exams on Exam Soft and have it proctored or on Blackboard with Proctorio.
+It is your responsibility to make sure that you have working computers with a web cam and a microphone and reliable internet. - In addition to the course unit exams, students will be required to take Exam Soft Benchmark Exams.
+Students will take 1 practice/mock exam, 1 open check benchmark exam and 2 benchmark proctored exams.
+The purpose of these exams is to evaluate the competency of the student's knowledge of critical concepts for entry into professional nursing.
+Students will receive a grade out of 100 Exam Soft and the grade will be calculated accordingly.
+The highest of the two benchmark exam scores will be recorded as an exam grade - The Benchmark Exams will be scheduled by your instructor and will possibly be scheduled outside of your regular course time.
+Please watch for these dates to be added to your schedule if they are not already present. - Following Benchmark 1 Exam, the student will have a remediation plan including CJsims and concepts maps.
+Then about 2 weeks later the student will take Benchmark 2.
+These two benchmarks give the student analytics to let them know what they are strong in and what they are weak in and compares them on a national level to their peers. - Grades will be recorded on Blackboard for the student to view.
+The student will also be provided a grade sheet on Blackboard for all grades to be recorded by the student after reviewing their exams.
+It is up to the student to keep up with their grade sheet and grades. - Students will have the opportunity to review each exam taken as scheduled by the instructor.
+After viewing the exam, if the student has further questions, the student will need to email the instructor for an appointment to review the exam for further explanation.
 The student must discuss this with the instructor within 48 hours of viewing their grade.
 Once the 48 hours has passed without the student questioning the grade or question, the assigned grade is final and may not be challenged at the end of the course.
-Grades will not be emailed or given out by phone. - Medical Terminology: Abbreviations & Definitions are incorporated in the eleven unit exams. - Abbreviations & Definitions (100 questions) fill-in-the-blanks with correct spelling.
-(This is located in the student syllabi).
-This exam counts 10% of the student's total grade and stands alone, not incorporated in the eleven unit exam averages. - Final Exam also includes Abbreviations and Definitions. - Course grade will be determined by unit exams (30%) including the objectives, abbreviation/definition exam (10%) Comprehensive Final is (40%), and BSCCL (20%). - All BSCCL skills (sterile and non-sterile) have to be completed with a grade of 85 or better, or the student has to remediate those skills (see section on BSCCL for details). - Students must earn a "75" or better in this class and meet all criteria as discussed above for progression.
+Grades will not be emailed or given out by phone.

+- Medical Terminology: Abbreviations & Definitions will be included in the unit exams. - Abbreviations & Definition Exam (100 questions) fill-in-the-blanks with correct spelling.
+(This is located on Blackboard).
+This exam counts toward 10% of the student's total grade. - Assignments/ Quizzes/ Davis Edge Quizzes may be given as a "Ticket to Class" or to enhance your learning of the course material and will count toward 10% of total course grade. - Final Exam also includes Abbreviations and Definitions. - All BSCCL skills must be completed with a grade of 85 or better, or the student must remediate those skills (see section on BSCCL for details). - Students must earn a "76" or better in this class and meet all criteria as discussed above for progression.

+Course Grade is determined by: